brct-james/guild-golems/README.md

 - - `invokers` amplify your mana regen
 - - Mana regen is calculated every time `secureGetUser` is called
 - - `harvesters` gather resources from nodes in the world
+- - `couriers` transport resources between locations, and have travel times multiplied by 0.75
 - Have golems travel between locations
 - Leaderboards based on various criteria
 - - Note: At present leaderboards are not being generated nor cached, so no rankings are returned